Fan Lubricants

 causing a loss in the air gap between stator and rotor, eventually causing the

-motor to electrically or mechanically lock up, causing a fan that just sits there
+motor to electrically or mechanically lock up, causing a fan that just sits

 and hums.
 DON'T USE DETERGENT OILS.